Last updated January 2021

 If my roommate gets sick, where do I go?
 Do I have to quarantine with them?

-Students will not be expected to quarantine together.
+Students are not expected to quarantine together.
 There are spaces reserved for students who may need isolation.

 Will USD mass test its students, faculty and staff for COVID-19?

 The USD Sentinel Testing program offers free drive-thru COVID-19 testing for USD students, faculty and staff.
 Additionally, the Department of Health has sponsored free at-home COVID-19 tests for students and residents of South Dakota.
 More information about these testing opportunities is available at usd.edu/covid19/testing-and-self-reporting.
 Students, faculty and staff are encouraged to get tested for COVID-19 to protect others, but all testing takes place on a volunteer basis.